inf1opexamples/inf1op/README.md

 # inf1op

-These are some examples fore INF1OP
+These are some examples for INF1OP